mattraibert/posto/posto.md

 todo
 ----

-1. init creates posto file
-2. write new tests for application.rb
+1. write new tests for application.rb
-3. add new items to top (?)
+2. add new items to top (?)
-4. only sort new items against top 5 (3?)
+3. only sort new items against top 5 (3?)
-5. edit items
+4. edit items
-6. truncate posto file
+5. truncate posto file
-7. quick command without args should list quick items
+6. quick command without args should list quick items
-8. add tasks to an item
+7. add tasks to an item
-9. sync list to trello
+8. sync list to trello
-10. mark items old; don't show up by default
+9. mark items old; don't show up by default
-11. mark due today
+10. mark due today
-12. human sort can type a unique prefix instead of a number
+11. human sort can type a unique prefix instead of a number
-13. display cl help message
+12. display cl help message
-14. interactive posto shell
+13. interactive posto shell
+* brainstorm mode, where each line is an item
+* rename 'item' to 'todo'
+* try boson for handling command line